Predictive Low Rank Matrix Learning under Partial Observations: Mixed-Projection ADMM: Computational Results

-\begin{enumerate} \item Just as in Sections \ref{sssec_lrml4:n_exp} and \ref{sssec_lrml4:m_exp}, Algorithm \ref{alg:ADMM} systematically produces higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:D_objective}).
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose objective value is $85\%$ lesser than the objective value achieved by the best performing alternative method (Fast-Impute).
+\begin{enumerate} \item { Just as in Sections \ref{sssec_lrml4:n_exp} and \ref{sssec_lrml4:m_exp}, Algorithm \ref{alg:ADMM} and Fast-Impute-Side systematically produce higher quality solutions than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:D_objective}).
 ScaledGD produces the weakest average objective value across these experiments.
 The objective value achieved by each method appears to increase linearly as the dimension $d$ of the side information increases.
+There is no significant difference between the objective value achieved by the output of Algorithm $\ref{alg:ADMM}$ compared to that of Fast-Impute-Side (Algorithm $\ref{alg:ADMM}$ is on average $2\%$ lower).}

-\item In terms of $\ell_2$ reconstruction error, just as in Sections \ref{sssec_lrml4:n_exp} and \ref{sssec_lrml4:m_exp} Algorithm \ref{alg:ADMM} produces solutions that are of higher quality than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:D_error}), often achieving an error that is an order of magnitude superior than the next best method.
-On average, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is $93\%$ lesser than the reconstruction error achieved by the best performing alternative method (Soft-Impute).
-The performance of Algorithm \ref{alg:ADMM} improves as $d$ increases, consistent with the intuition that recovering the partially observed matrix $\bm{A}$ becomes easier as more side information becomes available.
+\item {In terms of $\ell_2$ reconstruction error, Algorithm \ref{alg:ADMM} and Fast-Impute-Side produce solutions that are of higher quality than ScaledGD, Fast-Impute, Soft-Impute and Iterative-SVD (see Table \ref{tbl_lrml4:D_error}), often achieving an error that is an order of magnitude superior than the other methods.
+Relative to Fast-Impute-Side, Algorithm \ref{alg:ADMM} outputs a solution whose $\ell_2$ reconstruction error is on average $23\%$ lesser across these trials.
+The performance of Algorithm \ref{alg:ADMM} and Fast-Impute-Side improves as $d$ increases, consistent with the intuition that recovering the partially observed matrix $\bm{A}$ becomes easier as more side information becomes available.}

-\item Here, Algorithm \ref{alg:ADMM} always produced solutions that achieved a strictly greater $R^2$ value when used as a predictor for the side information compared to the benchmark methods.
+\item {Algorithm \ref{alg:ADMM} and Fast-Impute-Side always produced solutions that achieved a strictly greater $R^2$ value when used as a predictor for the side information compared to the other methods.
 The $R^2$ achieved by each method is roughly constant as the value of $d$ increases.
+There is no significant difference between the $R^2$ achieved by the output of Algorithm $\ref{alg:ADMM}$ compared to that of Fast-Impute-Side.}